 - Verify that the user is able to navigate or access the different controls by pressing the ‘Tab’ key on the keyboard.

-- Verify that the password is in masked form when entered.
+- Check if the password is in masked form when typed in the password field.

-- Verify if the password can be copy-pasted or not.
+- Check if the password can be copy-pasted or not.

 - Verify that the user is able to login by entering valid credentials and clicking on the ‘Login’ button.